Igris26-pixel/Optimizing-Conference-Carolinas-Travel-Using-Graph-Theory-and-Integer-Programming/README.md

 ---

 ## 📌 Project Overview
-This repository contains the optimization model, data structures, and research presentation for overhauling the logistical inefficiencies in the Conference Carolinas Women’s Soccer scheduling system.
+This repository contains the optimization model, data structures, and research presentation with poster and powerpoint for overhauling the logistical inefficiencies in the Conference Carolinas Women’s Soccer scheduling system.

 By combining **Graph Theory** and **Linear Programming (Integer Optimization)**, this project builds a coordinated framework to minimize overall travel distances for non-divisional matchups while preserving a strict, balanced round-robin structure.